neogeny/late/README.md

 ## About name choice

-The names of what **late** exports are chosen to be explicit where it matters, and to not get in the way of the vissuals of a declaration.
+The names of what **Late** exports are chosen to be explicit where it matters, and to not get in the way of the vissuals of a declaration.
 In particular, ``__()`` was chose to intefere the least possible with reading a function declaration (``late()`` is another name for it).

-At any rate, **late** is so simple and so small that you can apply any changes you like and use it as another part of your code instead of installing it as a library.
+At any rate, **Late** is so simple and so small that you can apply any changes you like and use it as another part of your code instead of installing it as a library.

 ## License

-**late** is under the  _GNU GENERAL PUBLIC LICENSE Version 3_, as reades in the [LICENSE)(LICENSE) file.
+**Late** is under the  _GNU GENERAL PUBLIC LICENSE Version 3_, as reades in the [LICENSE)(LICENSE) file.